rfearing/react-en-espanol/escritura/actualizar-dom.md

 # Actualizar el DOM con JavaScript:

-When you visit a website, your browser will display a website that is made up of three syntaxes: HTML, CSS & Javascript.
+When you visit a website, your browser will display HTML, CSS & Javascript.
 HTML provides structure and content, CSS provides styles and lastly JavaScript provides interactivity.

-Although JavaScript contains a lot of functionality on its own, it needs a little help from the browser to perform many of the features that we’re used to.
-To provide these native features, browsers have APIs built into them, called “Web APIs”

-Some examples:
-- Fetch API - to make network connections
-- HTML DOM API - to interact with HTML elements
-- URL API - to structure and parse URLs
+In order to make changes to HTML, we utilize a data representation of the HTML (instead of editing the HTML directly).
+This representation is called the DOM, which stands for Document Object Model.
+When we make changes to the DOM, they are reflected in the HTML.

+In order to utilize the DOM, browsers provide "Web APIs" which give native functionality to Javascript.
+The Web API to manipulate the DOM is called the "HTML DOM API."
+Other Web APIs include the Fetch API, to make network connections and the URL API to structure and parse URLs.

 Let’s take a look at how some of these would work: